turian/renderman-dexed-linux/README.md

 # renderman-dexed-linux

 Full instructions for using the RenderMan Python API for controlling the Dexed FM synthesizer on Linux.
+We use Dexed 0.9.4 since later versions drop VST2 support.
+(This might not matter under Linux?)

 If you would like to use OSX, the [Spiegelib](https://spiegelib.github.io/spiegelib/getting_started/installation.html)